 There are many good, diligent, talented, and qualified contractors out there.
 However, here’s a list of red flags that you should be aware of before hiring one.

 1. The contractor doesn’t have a physical address on his estimate, bid, or card.

 2. The contractor doesn’t have insurance or hold a license.
 WARNING: Words on a business card are not necessarily gospel.
 A legitimate contractor doesn’t mind if you ask for the name of his insurance agent and won’t hesitate to provide a certificate of insurance (dated timely).
 He’ll also give you the opportunity to check with a consumer agency such as the Better Business Bureau.

 3. The contractor comes to your door without being called.

 4. The contractor has requested a large down payment or asks for daily draws without doing a lot of work.
 This is a contractor who’s not trusted by a supplier or can’t make his employee payroll.

 5. The contractor presses for an instant decision.

 6. The contractor has been slow on providing a written quote.
-This isn’t necessarily indicative of bad workmanship, but it bears asking, “If it takes so long to get the bid, how long will the project take?”
+This isn’t necessarily indicative of faulty workmanship, but it bears asking, “If it takes so long to get the bid, how long will the project take?”

 7. The estimate is vague.